 As to those ‘rabbits,’ Winston couldn’t know that one of those ‘rabbits,’ Subramanyan Chandrasekhar, would win “the Nobel Prize in Physics in 1983 “for his theoretical studies of the physical processes of importance to the structure and evolution of the stars.”6 And then there’s that other ‘rabbit,’ Srinivasa Ramanujan, a poor, self-taught Indian mathematician who was immortalized in the film, The Man Who Knew Infinity.’
 “One of his last discoveries, before dying at 32 of a liver infection, was of mock modular forms, functions currently being used by physicists to study the thermodynamics of black holes.”7

 Winston’s brag about being a member of a superior race, suggests he also forgot about the great achievements of other cultures before the British even existed as a people.
 Britain emerged from various Anglo-Saxon kingdoms around July 927 A.D.
-Even then, these Brits were still using their hands to eat and their sleeves to blow their noses, as was most of the western world at the time.
-No offense to the English.
+Even then, the Brits, like most of the western world, were woefully behind the times.
+No offense to the British.
 We love them.
 This is simply meant to be a reality check to all those who believe that Western White folks have always been the superior race throughout history, because they are “the winners in a social Darwinian hierarchy,” as Churchill put it.
 More likely they are the winners of the development of more lethal modern weapons, and the will to use them to invade, crush, and rob other nations and their people… just like those who came before them all through history.
 Even then, those weapons wouldn’t have been available to the British if it hadn’t been for the early Mesopotamians, Sumerians, Babylonians, and Greeks.
 Around 5000 to 6000 years ago, Early Mesopotamians were the first to fully harness the ability to extract and work with copper.
 “Archaeological evidence suggests the transition from copper to bronze took place around 3300 B.C.… Prominent Bronze Age kingdoms included Sumer and Babylonia in Mesopotamia and Athens in Ancient Greece.…The use of iron became more widespread after people learned how to make steel, a much harder metal, by heating iron with carbon.
 The Hittites—who lived during the Bronze Age in what is now Turkey—may have been the first to make steel.”8

 In fact, Britain and most other Western Nations often lagged behind when it came to things we now take for granted.
 For instance, during the Neolithic Ozieri civilization in Sardinia [3200 to 2800 BC] ceramic ladles and spoons were already in use.9 In the stone age, spoons were made from hollowed out pieces of wood or seashells that were connected to wooden sticks.
 Animal horns also were used as a means to eat liquid foods.”10 Some sources claim “archeological findings can place some of the ornamental and religious spoons in the area of 1000 years BC in Egypt.
 Yet by 1611 AD, “England continued to live without spoons, which were first introduced to them by the traveling records of Thomas Coryat.
 His teaching sadly managed to take hold only after half a century.”
 Forks go way back to the ancient Greeks and were in “common use by the 4th century.11 The personal table fork was most likely invented in the Eastern Roman (Byzantine) Empire.”12